-For many reasons (some really obvious, others not so much), I am on a road trip through the land of feelings.
+I took the writing class in part to find a way to integrate all of the new feelings I was having as the result of some big life changes (moving, divorce, parenting) I'd experienced in recent years.
+I am on a road trip through the land of feelings.
 My emotions are all over the map- happy, melancholy, nostalgic, angry, mountains, hills and plains.
 At Lucia's preschool, they call all range of emotional expression "big feelings".
-I love this term to describe the emotional state of kids because, who the hell knows what a 4-year-old is thinking?
+I love this term to describe the emotional state of kids.
+We often have no idea what a 4-year-old is thinking.
 It's all just a morass of sensations they are trying to figure out.
+As adults, all we can really do is help the kids to name it.
+"It's okay honey, you've got big feelings about that toy (or that friend or that blanket or that apple)."
 I use the term "big feelings" for myself too.
-I even refer to "big feelings" when I am teaching Yoga.
+I even refer to "big feelings" when I am teaching yoga.
 It makes sense.
 Most of the time grown-ups can't decipher what's going on in their heads any more than kids can.

 I've always been really good at dealing with physical discomfort.
 Rigorous chores, 42-hours of labor without meds, lack of sleep, hunger.
 I'm told that I have an incredible pain threshold and good stamina.
-But emotional discomfort- I am the most remedial of remedial.
+But with emotional discomfort I am remedial at best.
 This past week I was having one of many bouts of big feelings.
 It felt messy, like the junk was seeping all over the sidewalk.
 While trying to "manage" my big feelings, Carol popped into my head.
-Her hand on my shoulder, her melodic voice, her clear, calm blue eyes.
+Her silver hair, her melodic voice, her clear, calm blue eyes.
 What would Carol do?
-She'd invite those big boys back inside to sit by the fire.
-She'd tuck them under a quilt and read them a story in her fairy tale voice.
+She'd put her hand on my shoulder, look me in the eyes, and in her Meryl Streep voice remind me, "It's okay Laura.
+You've got some big feelings right now."